Dawn Matera Bassett

 Marina Pereira

-Professor Marina Pereira has taught graduate courses in the Graduate Social Work program as MSU Denver.
+Professor Emerita Marina Pereira has taught graduate courses in the Graduate Social Work program as MSU Denver.
 She has taught at Metropolitan State University of Denver since 1999.

 Professor Pereira is well versed in topics of mental health and families.
 She has special interest in issues of acculturation, diversity and first-generation Latino students.
 She was an advisor for the Student Association of Social Workers (SASW), a student organization that helps students develop and increase their sense of civic responsibility and community engagement by service learning activities.